Harvest Salad (Cobb Style)

 - Preheat the oven to broil.
 Place the poblano pepper on a small baking sheet and set it on the top rack in the oven.
 Check the pepper every 1-2 minutes, turning when the skin is black and blistered.
 Remove the poblano from the oven when it’s black on all sides.
 Place the pepper in a zip bag and allow it to steam for 10 minutes.

 - Cut the corn off the cobs and place in the blender.
-Add the garlic clove, lime juice, salt and cumin.
+Add the garlic clove, lime juice, salt, and cumin.
 Once the pepper has steamed, removed the papery skin, stem, and seeds.
 Place the poblano flesh in the blender.

 - Puree until smooth, then remove the ingredient cup from the lid and slowly pour in the olive oil to emulsify.
-Once the dressing is smooth and creamy, turn off the blender and pour the dressing into a serving bow
+Once the dressing is smooth and creamy, turn off the blender and pour the dressing into a serving bowl.

 Making this recipe?
-Why not take a quick shot and share it on Instagram!
-Make sure to tag it #ASpicyPerspective so we can see what you’re cooking!
+Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!

 Disclosure: This post is sponsored by KitchenAid.
 All opinions are my own.